hashicorp/nomad/website/source/docs/drivers/docker.html.md

   tasks using `cap_add` and `cap_drop` options.
 Supports the value `"ALL"` as a shortcut for whitelisting all capabilities.

+* `docker.cleanup.container`: Defaults to `true`.
+This option can be used to disable Nomad from removing a container when the task exits.
+Under a name conflict, Nomad may still remove the dead container.

 Note: When testing or using the `-dev` flag you can use `DOCKER_HOST`, `DOCKER_TLS_VERIFY`, and `DOCKER_CERT_PATH` to customize Nomad's behavior.
 If `docker.endpoint` is set Nomad will **only** read client configuration from the